alexbejann/RoC/README.md

 - RoC does not support __global variables__, supports only local variables within a function/method.
 - In RoC the negative numbers are represented with `$` so if you want to say `-12` you should declare it as `$12`.
+- `scurt` is a special data type that holds numbers from 0 to 9.
+There are a few rules for this data type: a `numar` can hold a `scurt`, you can't make calculations such as `scurt a <- 2 + 12` because then the `scurt` would become a `numar`.
-__Why?__ Well, in real life, in my case, the only place where I see negative numbers is when I am checking y back account balance and I thought that I would be nice to represent them in my own programming language with `$`(I would change it when all the keyboards would have the EUR sign on them :D).
+__Why?__ Well, in real life, in my case, the only place where I see negative numbers is when I am checking y back account balance, and I thought it would be nice to represent them in my own programming language with `$`(I would change it when all the keyboards would have the EUR sign on them :D).
 In the `CodeGenerator.java` we handle this just by replacing the `$` with the `-`.
 When assigning a value in RoC we do `numar b <- 10;`, to break down `numar` keyword represents the variable type, `b` is the identifier of the variable and `<-` is the operator which says to assign value `10` to `b`.
 Therefore, the mold for this would look like this `<variable type> <identifier> <- <value to assign>`.
 - _Note*:_ When declaring a new variable you have to assign a new value to it!
 You can't do `numar a` for declaration.